Chinonsoprisca/AutomobileSalesData/README.md

 ### Data Source
 ---
-The data used is Lita_Capstone_Dataset (SalesData), which was shared by Ladies In Tech Africa (LITA) through LMS, to be downloaded by her enrolled Data Analysis Students for the Lita_Capstone_Project.
+Automobile Sales Data downloaded from Kaggle was used.

 ### Tools Used
 ---
-- Microsoft Excel
+- Microsoft Excel for Data Cleaning
-  1. For Data Cleaning
-  2. For Analysis
-  3. For Visualization

 - SQL - Structured Query Language for Querying of Data

 - Power BI - Power Business Intelligence for Data Visualization

-- Github for
-  1. Portfolio Building
-  2. Project Submission

 ### Data Cleaning and Preparations
 ---
 This involves identifying data errors and then changing, updating or removing data to correct them.
 1. Data loading and Inspection
 2. Verifying blank cells
-3. Data Cleaning and Formatting
+3. Formatting

 ### Exploratory Data Analysis
 ---
-- What is the total sales by:
-   1. Product
-   2. Region and
-   3. Month
-- Calculate Metrics such as:
-   1. Average sales per product
-   2. Total revenue by region
-      using Excel formulas

 ### Data Analysis
 ---